smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Cross Join.md

 ### Permutations vs Combinations

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Permutations and combinations are both ways of arranging a set of items, but they differ in how the items are arranged.
+Permutations are arrangements of items in a specific order, while combinations are selections of items without regard to the order.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Permutations are a way of arranging a set of items in a specific order.
+*  Permutations are a way of arranging a set of items in a specific order.
 For example, if you have the set of items {A, B, C}, there are 3!
 (3 factorial) or 6 possible permutations: ABC, ACB, BAC, BCA, CAB, CBA.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Combinations, on the other hand, are a way of selecting a subset of items from a set, without regard to the order.
+*  Combinations, on the other hand, are a way of selecting a subset of items from a set, without regard to the order.
 For example, if you have the set of items {A, B, C}, there are 3 C 2 (read as "3 choose 2") or 3 possible combinations: AB, AC, BC.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In summary, permutations are arrangements of items in a specific order, while combinations are selections of items without regard to the order.

 ---